Measurement of solute clearance in continuous peritoneal dialysis: Kt/V and creatinine clearance

 - Wake Forest University Medical Center

 Dialysis adequacy is an important issue for patients treated with maintenance hemodialysis or peritoneal dialysis.
-The minimum effective dialysis dose is determined by measuring solute clearance.
-Common methods used to measure solute clearance include urea clearance normalized to total body water (Kt/Vurea) and the peritoneal creatinine clearance (CCr) normalized to body surface area (BSA).
+The minimum effective dialysis dose is typically determined by measuring small solute clearance.
+Common methods used to measure small solute clearance include urea clearance normalized to total body water (Kt/Vurea) and the peritoneal creatinine clearance (CCr) normalized to body surface area (BSA).
 Both Kt/V and CCr utilize clearance of a surrogate solute (ie, urea or creatinine, respectively) to estimate overall small solute clearance.

 This topic reviews methods of measuring solute clearance in peritoneal dialysis, including the Kt/V and the CCr.